 Having good credit can help you buy a car or home, finance your education, and sometimes, even get a job.
-But in order to build credit, you first need to open lines of credit, and then, you must follow best practices, such as making payments on time, keeping your balances low, and keeping your accounts open.
-It's also wise to learn about the common mistakes to avoid when building credit.
+But in order to build credit, you first need to open lines of credit, then you must follow best practices, such as making payments on time, keeping your balances low, and keeping your accounts open.
+It's also wise to learn about common mistakes to avoid when building credit.

 Opening Lines of Credit

 The first step to building credit is to actually open one or more lines of credit.
 Getting credit for the first time can be tough since banks and credit card issuers will check your credit to approve your application, and a lack of credit history may lead to rejections.
 You can look for credit cards geared toward students or first-time borrowers, or you can consider other options for getting credit for the first time.

 Credit card issuers are more likely to approve new borrowers for secured credit cards because they eliminate some of the risk.
 Secured credit cards require you to make a security deposit against the credit limit.
 The creditor holds that deposit as collateral and refunds it either when you close the account or it's upgraded to an unsecured account.

 Retail credit cards often have less-strict credit requirements.
 As a new credit consumer, you'll have a better chance getting approved for a retail credit card than other types of major credit cards.